-Hardy Planting Zone- Hardy planting zones are 4-9, can be grown almost anywhere in the US, although it’s a bit more difficult in Alaska & Hawaii due to the extreme temperatures
+Hardy Planting Zone- Hardy planting zones are 4-9, can be grown almost anywhere in the US, although it’s a bit more complex in Alaska & Hawaii due to the extreme temperatures.

 Bloom Season - Their flowers bloom in the late winter and early spring months (February thru June)

 Bloom Color - Willow trees bloom with yellow, tube-shaped flower clusters

 Height at Maturity - Mature height averages from 30 to 40 feet, though it’s usually weeping willows that grow to 40.
 Width at maturity is usually anywhere from 30 to 50 feet (span of the branches), the trunk diameter of 1 to 3 feet, and a root spread of up to 35 feet

 Soil Type Preferred- Willow trees prefer soil that is slightly acidic but can grow well in soil loamy, moist, rich, sandy, well-drained, and clay soils and near water.
 Also somewhat drought tolerant.

 Sun or Shade - Willow trees grow best in moist soil and areas with full sun and partial shade.